 - 1Kiplinger's Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 6BUSINESS SPENDING: Down 10% to 20% in '20 - currently readingKiplinger’s latest forecast on business equipment spending
+- 6Business Spending: Recession Fears, Supply Chain Turmoil Roil Materials Costs in 2022 - currently readingKiplinger’s latest forecast on business equipment spending